The Art Institute of Atlanta

 - The Art Institute of Atlanta is a private college of creative professional studies.
 We prepare students for careers in design, media arts, and culinary arts by providing an educational environment, with attention to changing technologies and other requirements of the global marketplace.

-- The teacher population of 113 teachers has declined by 61% over five years.
+- The teacher population of 113 teachers has stayed relatively flat over five years.

 |The Art Institute of Atlanta||(GA) Community College Avg.|